 Who was John Weidner?

-The son of a Dutch minister, John (Jean) Weidner (1912-1994) founded the “Dutch-Paris Line” in 1941 to help Jews, downed Allied pilots, and other persecuted people escape from Nazi-occupied Europe through Spain and Switzerland.
-An experienced mountain climber, Weidner personally guided fleeing refugees and asylum seekers down treacherous cliffs in the French-Swiss Alps.
+The son of a Dutch minister, John (Jean) Weidner (1912-1994) founded the “Dutch-Paris Line” in 1942 to help Jews, downed Allied pilots, and other persecuted people escape from Nazi-occupied Europe through Spain and Switzerland.
+An experienced mountain climber, Weidner at first personally guided fleeing refugees and asylum seekers down treacherous cliffs in the French-Swiss Alps.
 As the rescue operation grew, he developed new alliances and better methods of helping refugees escape to safety.
 Weidner used his textile business based in France as a front for his rescue work.
 Criss-crossing several countries using false identity papers, he kept the underground network running in the face of mounting danger.
-Weidner became one of the Gestapo’s most wanted men.
+Weidner became a marked man, with the Gestapo placing a price on his head.
 He was captured by French paramilitary collaborators but managed to escape by jumping from the window of a three-story building and continued his rescue work at great risk until the end of the war.
-After World War II, Weidner served as a Captain of the Dutch Armed Forces charged with investigating cases of Dutch and French collaboration with the Nazis.
+After the Liberation, Weidner served as a Captain of the Dutch Armed Forces charged with investigating cases of Dutch and French collaboration with the Nazis.
 He later emigrated to the United States and settled in California, where he opened a chain of health food stores.
 Weidner is honored as one of the Righteous Among the Nations at Israel’s Holocaust Memorial, Yad Vashem.
 He was awarded the highest civilian awards of several countries, including the French Legion of Honor and the United States Medal of Freedom.
 Weidner became the most decorated Dutchman of World War II.

 What was the Dutch-Paris Line?

 The Dutch-Paris Line, created and led by Weidner, became one of the largest and most successful nonviolent rescue operations of the entire war.
 It saved the lives of an estimated three thousand people faced with capture and for many certain death.
 The underground network of safe houses grew to include nearly 300 members operating with forged documents across four borders, two mountain ranges, and six occupied zones, each requiring unique identity papers and travel passes.
 The Dutch-Paris Line also relayed microfilm and intelligence to the Allies and resistance groups.
 In February 1944, the Nazis captured a Line member, tortured her, and used the information they extracted from her to identify other members of the operation.
-Sixty-five Dutch-Paris rescuers were arrested and more than 20 were executed or died in concentration camps.
-Weidner’s sister, Gabrielle, was one of those seized by the Nazis for her work for the Line.
+Sixty-five Dutch-Paris rescuers were arrested, 38 were deported to German concentration camps, and 14 died in German hands.
+Weidner’s sister, Gabrielle, was one of those seized by the Gestapo for her work on the Line.
 She died in Ravensbrück concentration camp.
 Over the course of the war, more than 30 Line members disappeared, died or were gassed in German concentration camps, were killed in ambushes, or were summarily executed by the Nazis.